 Gay men with a bottom/versatile preference were less likely to be right-handed than tops—but tops and straight men did not differ when it came to which hand was dominant.
 This suggests that gay men’s anal sex role preferences are rooted, to some degree, in their biology.
 In other words, although tops and bottoms both have the same sexual orientation, they may arrive at that orientation via very different biological pathways.

 What all of this tells us is that understanding the origin of sexual orientation is a very complicated matter.
 While there’s still a lot we don’t know, what the research suggests is that there seem to be different kinds of homosexuality that have different causes.
 It also suggests that the search for a simple answer to the question of why some people are gay—like the elusive “gay gene”—is one that’s likely to prove futile.

-Because the number of gay males is relatively small in comparison to the straight male population, there will always be an air of mystery and even fear around our activities.
-Yes, mainstream media is beginning to share our stories and social media has become an outlet to create a community around our sex lives and even educate each other, but we are still far from escaping our negative image.
+Because the number of gay males is relatively small compared to the straight male population, there will always be an air of mystery and even fear around our activities.
+Yes, mainstream media is beginning to share our stories, and social media has become an outlet to create a community around our sex lives and even educate each other.
+However, we are still far from escaping our negative image.

-The best thing we, as a gay male community, can do is to fact check what we hear about our sex lives, roles and identity.
+As a gay male community, the best thing we can do is to fact-check what we hear about our sex lives, roles, and identity.
 Use science and logic as a gauge rather than fear and inexperience.
-Finally, when we hear myths being told as fact, we must gather the strength to counter them, lest they become fact for another generation to fight against.
+Finally, when we hear myths being told as facts, we must gather the strength to counter them, lest they become lies for another generation to fight.